 I used to believe that a person could never have too many books, or too many bookmarks.
 Then I moved into an apartment slightly larger than some people’s closets (and much smaller than many people’s garages) and all these beliefs got turned on their naïeve little heads.
 But what a person can always look for more of is really cool unique bookmarks.
 Placeholders special enough for the books that are special enough to remain in your culled-out-of-spacial-necessity collection.
 Page corner bookmarks are cute, practical and deeply under-represented in the world.* They’re easy to make, easy to customize, and will set you apart from all those same-same flat rectangular bookmarks.

 If you like this tutorial, here are a couple others that might be up your alley.
 For the monster-loving adults in the room, try some googly-eyed paper monster wine charms.
-What you’ll need: DIY of the Month: Braided T-shirt Bracelet.
+What you’ll need: Putting it all together: 1) Follow steps 2 and 3 from above.
+DIY of the Month: Braided T-shirt Bracelet.
 How To: Give your old t-shirts a second life.

 Sorry dust rag pile!
 Photos: kirsten for we heart this I love using simple materials to make something fun and innovative.
 The supplies for this bracelet DIY are really basic, so there’s a REALLY good chance you own all of them already.
+I mean, who doesn’t have a stack of soft old T’s you can’t wear outside of the house, but love to much to toss in the rag pile?
+As with most of my DIY’s for wht, this is very customizable.
+Supplies: • T-shirt scraps • 2 keychain rings • Scissors • Needles and thread • Glue gun • Ruler.
 Crazy paper thing DIY Wrap Bracelet.
 You should all know by now that we are all about stacking bracelets on our wrists.